ArjunPimpale/Recommender-System/README.md

-A notebook for building a recommendation system that processes raw data into vectorized inputs, applies stemming, and utilizes cosine similarity to generate accurate recommendations."
+A notebook for building a recommendation system that processes raw data into vectorized inputs, applies stemming, and utilizes cosine similarity to generate accurate recommendations.